Alimony & Post Separation Support

 Alimony & Post

-Alimony is a form of spousal support, similar to post-separation support, which can be resolved in a separation agreement.
+Alimony is a form of spousal support, similar to post-separation support, which can be resolved in mediation or a separation agreement.
 However, if not possible, the parties will have to resort to court involvement, which will ultimately award alimony after the divorce is final to a dependent spouse, as long as the supporting spouse has the ability to pay the amount sought or ordered.
 Awarding alimony and the length of time the payments are to be made is within the sole discretion of the Judge, excluding under circumstances of infidelity.

 - A date specified in a court order